 You’ll need to give a guarantee to defer duty, but do not need to be authorised by HMRC to give one.

-For at least 12 months after the UK leaves the EU, you will not usually need to give a guarantee to be authorised for the following:
+For at least 12 months after Brexit, you will not need to give a guarantee to be authorised for the following:

 - customs warehousing